has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> Sometimes it is the people no one imagines anything of who do the things no one can imagine.
+> The most dangerous phrase in the language is, 'We've always done it this way.'
 >
-> — *Alan Turing* (computer science)
+> — *Grace Hopper* (computer science)
 <!-- /DAILY QUOTE -->